I think that yoga has the potential to benefit everyone, no matter what their ability or beliefs.

 2006: Private tuition

 With Michael Hutchinson, a British Wheel of Yoga Teacher’s Instructor, in lieu of a foundation teacher training course with British Wheel of Yoga.

 As a former scientist I am very interested in a science based view of how things work .
 Therefore , I have been more than thrilled to have found Gary Carter from ‘Natural Bodies’, a Scaravelli inspired yoga teacher and an anatomy teacher combined, with a special understanding of myofascia connections.
-I have been working with him now for 4 years and I am excited to be training myself to disseminate his anatomy knowledge on his courses for yoga teachers.
+I have been working with him now for over 5 years and I am excited to be training myself to disseminate his anatomy knowledge on his courses for yoga teachers.

 I am interested in the connections between neuroscience and the body and Stephen Braybrook is the man ahead of his field in this area.

 At Yoga Seekers, Windlesham under the guidance of Swami Satyar Atnananda Saraswati.